Papo Colo

-Papo Colo (born August 12, 1946) is a Puerto Rican performance artist, painter, writer, and curator.
-He was born in San Juan, Puerto Rico.
-He lives and works in New York City and in El Yunque rainforest in Puerto Rico.
-Papo Colo is an interdisciplinary artist, whose work ranges from performance, theater and installation art to painting, writing, and graphic design.
+Papo Colo (b.
+August 12, 1946) is a Puerto Rican transdisciplinary artist whose practice spans performance, visual art, and cultural activism.
+Best known for his groundbreaking performance works and for cofounding the influential New York alternative art space Exit Art, Colo has shaped critical dialogues on identity, politics, and the environment for more than five decades.
+He lives and works between New York City and the El Yunque rainforest in Puerto Rico.

-Early life and career
+Early life and education

-At 18 he left natal Puerto Rico as a merchant marine.
+At the age of 18, Papo Colo left his native Puerto Rico to begin working as a merchant marine, marking the start of a life shaped by movement, migration, and transoceanic experience.
 After returning to the island in 1971, he falsified a diploma from the University of Puerto Rico as his first conceptual art piece.
 In New York he studied under the tutelage of the poet Nicanor Parra at Columbia University.
 His interest in pre-Columbian and Latin American cultures led him to travel across Mexico for a year.
 From 1973 through 1980 he lived and worked between New York City and Barcelona.
 During these years he did a series of performances involving physical endurance with political undertones.
 He is best known for Superman 51, which consisted of the artist running with 51 blocks tied to his back on the West Side Highway until exhaustion.
-His father, Francisco Colon Garcia, was a boxing champion and his exposure to the glorification of the body through boxing was influential to his work.
+His father, Francisco Colón Garcia, was a boxing champion and his exposure to the glorification of the body through boxing was influential to his work.